-Apple technology was used to help make the new, animated film, “Waking Life,” according to an Apple Hot News
+Apple technology was used to help make the new, animated film, “Waking Life,” according to an Apple Hot News story by Nancy Eaton.

 “Waking Life,” by independent filmmaker Richard Linklater, concerns a young man stuck in a surrealistic dream state and his intellectual journey as he’s thrust into a series of encounters with assorted quirky characters.